asaurusrex/DoppelGate/README.md

 Additionally, when calling functions with DoppelGate, leaving the desired functions in plaintext is not ideal from an opsec perspective.
 If you can provide some custom encoding/encryption method for the function names, it would greatly help with anti-forensics/potentially EDR evasion.

 NOTE:  DoppelGate does not rely on CreateFileMapping to map the bytes from ntdll into memory, but parses through the PE in memory directly.
 This requires slightly more work, and was definitely a fun challenge.
+This enables us to avoid calling NtCreateSection and NtMapViewofSection, and only rely on NtReadFile.

 If you are interested in the technical details, please proceed to the Technical Nitty Gritty section below.